annagriffin/robot_localization/README.md

 ![alt text](images/movement.jpg "Figure 1")
 Figure 3: Updating each particle with robot's movement

-## Design Decisions
+## Other Design Decisions

 ### Random Noise When Updating Odom
 Since the particles are estimates of the robot's true pose, they must be updated to mimic the movement of the robot as it is navigating through the environment.
 As the robot moves, the transformations get propagated to each particle with a certain amount of noise factored in to account for drift of the wheel encoders.
 At first, we added random noise that was chosen from a normal distribution that had a standard deviation of 0.01.
-This however turned out to be too large making our algorithm suspectable to false positives.
+This however turned out to be too large making our algorithm susceptible to false positives.
 Reducing the value to 0.008 gave us the best results after playing around with a variety of nearby values.

 ### Particle Cloud Initialization Radius
 At the start, we initialized the particles randomly around the map.
 This method was not a very robust or accurate way to go about making theses initial predictions.
 Instead we improved this step of the process by containing the randomize particles within a circle with a specified radius centered at the robot.
 This had a tremendous affect on the performance of the filter which also makes sense with our logic.
 Picture a room that is rectangular without many other features.
 It would be more difficult to distinguish one corner from the other.
 In this case, a smaller radius about the robot is a better fit for the situation.
 In contrast, when the space is feature rich, the radius can be larger since the scan data will most likely be more unique and easier to identify or eliminate.

-### Sorting Particles
+### Sorting Particles for Updating Robot Pose
 Compared to the first iteration of our `update_robot_pose()` function, our current implementation incorporates sorting to amplify the close matches.
-We approached this part of the algorithm by calculating an weighted average of the particles.
-The particles that had higher probability had higher weight which would be reflected in the average.
-We modified this method by first sorting the particles by weight and only took the average of the best ones.
+We approached this part of the algorithm by selecting a certain number of the best particles and approximate the robot pose by the average pose of these best particles.
 This we saw had an effect on the accuracy of the estimates because there was even more emphasis put on the highly probable particles while at the same time the lower ones were disregarded.
+The reason we chose to only use a subset of the particle set to estimate the robot pose is that it improves the efficiency of the algorithm and have the robot pose less susceptible noise from particles with small weights.
+This is especially true when the number of particles is large and spread across the entire map.
+We need to tune the number of best particles we will use to compute the final estimate of the robot pose.
+If this number is too small, the robot pose is not very smooth when they are two or competing cluster of candidate and potentially make the robot stuck in a false location.
+If this number is too large, then the efficiency of the algorithm reduces and it takes longer for the robot to consolidate into the correct estimated pose on the map.

 ### Updating Particles
 In our algorithm, we assign weights to the particles by comparing the scan data to the closest obstacle distance based on the occupancy field.
 The closer this value is to 0, the higher the probability of it being a match.
 We originally multiplied the values but we were not seeing very good results.
 After tweaking and testing, we observed that adding the probabilities from each scan made more sense.
 Starting with adding the square of the `p_z` to the `total_prob` sum for each particle, we experimented with raising it to different powers to determine how it effect its performance.

 ## Improvements

+### Not Requiring Good Initial Estimate of Robot Pose
+The current version of our particle filter requires having a good initial estimate of the robot pose for the particles to eventually consolidate into the true position of the robot in the map.
+This is because our model is overly confident.
+If we increase the number of particles and drop them in a wider range, the particles will not condense as multiple locations on the map can get similar scan configuration if the map is not very feature rich.
+If we reduce the number of particles and drop them in a condensed range, then if we don't have a good initial estimate

+### Develop better metrics for parameter tuning
-One opportunity for improvement for this project is developing some metric to measure the accuracy of each successive guess.
+Another opportunity for improvement for this project is developing some metric to measure the accuracy of each successive guess.
 At the moment, we assume that our process of reweighing and resampling improves the pose estimate of the robot.
 However, we do not check if it is in fact closer to the true pose nor do we have a way to measure to what degree the new cloud has improved our estimate.
-We did a lot of tweaking and testing but if we calculated those metrics in some way we could determine how much of an effect a particular tweak has on the estimated pose.
+We did a lot of tweaking and testing but if we calculated those metrics in some way we could determine how much of an effect a particular tweak on a parameter like scan model standard deviation has on the estimated pose.
+We can either look into ML method of dynamic parameter tuning or visualization such as coloring the particle by its weight.

+### Handle Non Stationary Object
 With additional time, we could look more into handling objects that are not stationary.
 Since we are using a robotic vacuum, one obvious application of robot localization is mapping a house to ensure that entire floor surfaces have been cleaned.
 While some things like walls, couches, staircases, doorways, etc. are stationary and therefore mostly likely accounted for on the map, many objects in households move around and not included in the map.
 It would be an interesting extension to explore settings and fine tune detection with movable objects.

 ## Takeaways